 - Ultimately, it is the responsibility of the DECA-I/T User to make sure that the DECA-I/T is appropriate to use with the group of children in your care.
 This is especially true if you are working with populations of children other than Black or Latino/a.
 Should you be using the DECA-I/T with children from a particular ethnic, cultural or other group, we strongly suggest that you have the DECA-I/T items reviewed by an expert in that culture and take into account any reservations or recommendations that they might have.
 For instance, you might ask raters to leave a particular item unanswered if cultural experts feel that it is inappropriate for children from that group.

 Q1.
 Can the DECA-I/T be used as a screener and an assessment?

 Q2.
 What guidance does Devereux provide around the number of visits that a home visitor should make before conducting a rating on a child?

 Q3.
 If my preschool has a two-year-old enrolled, is it appropriate to use the DECA-T or the DECA-P2 (Preschool)?

 In general, the DECA Toddler form is recommended for two-year-old children.
-However, in those cases where a child is enrolled in a program for three year olds and the child will turn three within a matter of a few months, the DECA-P2 can be used.
-Studies were conducted to determine if results for “older twos” differed significantly from the three years olds in the DECA-P2 standardization sample.
+However, in those cases where a child is enrolled in a program for three-year-olds and the child will turn three within a matter of a few months (three months is the recommended limit), the DECA-P2 can be used.
+Studies were conducted to determine if results for “older twos” differed significantly from the three-year-olds in the DECA-P2 standardization sample.
 Significant differences were not found.

 Q4.
 Can we use this for children above the age of 3 but who are developmentally below the age?